Delsia, 3 mg+0.03 mg 63 pcs

 Contraindications

-Thrombosis (venous and arterial), current or history (including deep vein thrombosis, pulmonary embolism, myocardial infarction, cerebrovascular disorders); conditions preceding thrombosis (including transient ischemic attacks, atrial fibrillation, angina pectoris).Current or past history of thrombosis (including transient ischemic attacks, atrial fibrillation, angina pectoris); presence of multiple or pronounced risk factors for venous or arterial thrombosis, including complicated valvular heart disease, atrial fibrillation, cerebrovascular or coronary artery disease; uncontrolled arterial hypertension, prolonged immobilization, major surgery, lower extremity surgery, major trauma, smoking over 35 years, obesity with BMI over 30 kg/msup>2; hereditary or acquired predisposition to venous or arterial thrombosis, such as activated protein C (APC) resistance, antithrombin III deficiency, protein C deficiency, protein S deficiency, hyperhomocysteinemia and presence of antiphospholipid antibodies (antibodies to cardiolipin, lupus anticoagulant) migraine with focal neurological symptoms at present or in anamnesis; diabetes with diabetic angiopathy; liver failure and severe liver disease (before normalization of liver function tests and within 3 months after returning to normal values); liver tumors (benign or malignant) at present or in anamnesis; severe or acute renal failure; revealed hormone dependent malignant diseases (including genital or mammary organs and breast cancer).including genital or mammary glands) or suspected; vaginal bleeding of unclear genesis; pregnancy or suspected pregnancy; lactation (breast-feeding); pancreatitis with significant hypertriglyceridemia at present or in the past; hypersensitivity to the components of the combination.
+Thrombosis (venous and arterial) currently or in history (including deep vein thrombosis, pulmonary embolism, myocardial infarction, cerebrovascular disorders); conditions preceding thrombosis (including transient ischemic attacks, atrial fibrillation, angina) currently or in history; the presence of multiple or severe risk factors for venous or arterial thrombosis, incl. complicated lesions of the valvular apparatus of the heart, atrial fibrillation, diseases of the cerebral vessels or coronary arteries; uncontrolled arterial hypertension, prolonged immobilization, extensive surgery, surgery on the lower extremities, major injuries, smoking over the age of 35 years, obesity with a BMI of more than 30 kg/m2; hereditary or acquired predisposition to venous or arterial thrombosis, such as resistance to activated protein C (APC), antithrombin III deficiency, protein C deficiency, protein S deficiency, hyperhomocysteinemia and the presence of antiphospholipid antibodies (anticardiolipin antibodies, lupus anticoagulant); migraine with focal neurological symptoms currently or in history; diabetes mellitus with diabetic angiopathy; liver failure and severe liver diseases (before normalization of liver function test values and within 3 months after these indicators return to normal); liver tumors (benign or malignant) currently or in history; severe or acute renal failure; identified hormone-dependent malignant diseases (including genital organs or mammary glands) or suspicion of them; bleeding from the vagina of unknown origin; pregnancy or suspicion of it; lactation period (breastfeeding); pancreatitis with severe hypertriglyceridemia currently or in history; hypersensitivity to the components of the combination.

-If any of the above diseases or conditions develop for the first time while using a drug containing this combination, it should be stopped immediately.
+If any of the above diseases or conditions develop for the first time while using a drug containing this combination, it should be discontinued immediately.

 With caution

-Risk factors for thrombosis and thromboembolism: Smoking, obesity with a BMI less than 30 kg/m2, dyslipoproteinemia, controlled arterial hypertension, migraine without focal neurological symptoms, uncomplicated valvular heart defects, a family history of thrombosis and thromboembolism (thrombosis, myocardial infarction or stroke at a young age in an immediate family member); age over 35 years in non-smoking women.
+Risk factors for the development of thrombosis and thromboembolism: smoking, obesity with a BMI less than 30 kg/m2, dyslipoproteinemia, controlled arterial hypertension, migraine without focal neurological symptoms, uncomplicated valvular heart disease, the presence of thrombosis and thromboembolism in a family history (thrombosis, myocardial infarction or cerebrovascular accident at a young age in someone close to relatives); age over 35 years in non-smoking women.

-Diseases in which peripheral circulatory disorders may be noted: diabetes without vascular disorders, SLE, hemolytic-uremic syndrome, Crohn’s disease, ulcerative colitis, sickle cell anemia, superficial vein phlebitis.
+Diseases in which peripheral circulatory disorders may occur: diabetes mellitus without vascular disorders, SLE, hemolytic-uremic syndrome, Crohn’s disease, ulcerative colitis, sickle cell anemia, phlebitis of the superficial veins.

 Hereditary angioedema.